AlibabaCloudDocs/ecs/intl.en-US/Images/Custom image/Import images/Install cloud-init.md

     cloud-init --version
     ```

-    If the returned version is earlier than 0.7.9, install Alibaba Cloud cloud-init.
+    If the returned version is earlier than 0.7.9, install Alibaba Cloud cloud-init 19.1.2.

 4. Back up data on the server.

-## \(Recommended\) Install Alibaba Cloud cloud-init
+## \(Recommended\) Install Alibaba Cloud cloud-init 19.1.2

-Perform the following operations to download cloud-init 19.1.2 whose source code is `Aliyun`:
+Perform the following operations to download cloud-init 19.1.2 whose data source is `Aliyun`:

-1. Ensure that the python-pip dependency library is installed on the source server.
+1. Make sure that the python-pip dependency library is installed on the source server.

-    Run the following commands to install the python3-pip dependency library for some Linux distributions:
+    Run the following commands to install the python-pip dependency library for some Linux distributions. python3-pip is used in the examples.

     -   CentOS and Red Hat Enterprise Linux: